 We’re more inclined to engage with our work when the wider company mission resonates with us.
 Connect your distributed workforce to the company mission by giving context to individual projects.

-For example, if you’ve got a copywriter who’s responsible for writing your thought leadership content, ensure they know the details of the wider marketing campaign.
-If your lead software developer is progressing a website redesign, make sure they understand how it fits with your organisational goals.
+For example, if you’ve got a copywriter who’s responsible for writing your thought leadership content, ensure they know details of the wider marketing campaign.
+If your lead software developer is progressing a website redesign, make sure they understand how this fits into your organisational goals.

 Equally as important is feedback.
 Many independent remote workers will tell you that acknowledging success is difficult.
 There’s little time for recognising progress when you have to move on to the next task.
 Leaders that provide meaningful feedback can help their remote employees see the impact of their work.